jaspervdv/IFC_BuildingEnvExtractor/README.md

 ### voxel shells

-Additionally the tool will also be able to export a shell based on the voxelgrid that is used in the other processes.
+Additionally the tool will also be able to export a shell based on the voxel grid that is used in the other processes.
 This will be stored as LoD5.0.
-Note that this is a voxelgrid that is used primarily for filtering and raycasting purposes.
+Note that this is a voxel grid that is used primarily for filtering and ray-casting purposes.
 Possibly this will follow different rules than are anticipated.

 ## Inner shell generation methods